crispy-whiskers/ChunithmRatingBreakdown/README.md

+# DEPRECATED
+A new Mythos WebUI is in effect.
+As such, this code is no longer functional.
+Please use KamaiTachi to track your Mythos scores.

 # Chunithm Rating Breakdown
 A handy little script to break down your rating on the Mythos network.
 You can adapt this to your own purposes given you have your full playlog.